 (Or… serve this custard as a dessert in pretty glasses.
 Add a bit more maple syrup or honey if you serve them for dessert (1/2 cup total).
 And top with whipped cream or meringue.)

 Yes, it’s almost fall and here’s that well-loved veggie, almost the most popular flavor among Americans, after vanilla.
 You can use canned, organic pumpkin (BPA-free liner) or use leftover baked winter squash, pureed.
-Either way this autumnal goodness is high in fiber, Vitamin A, beta-carotene, potassium and Vitamin C.
+Either way this autumnal goodness is high in fiber, potassium and Vitamin C.

 These custards taste like healthy real food; yet it’s also hard to eat just one: They’re a treat.